nokia/danm/README.md

 **In any case, DANM is more than just a plugin, it is an End-To-End solution to a whole problem domain**.
 It is:
 * a CNI plugin capable of provisioning IPVLAN interfaces with advanced features
-* an in-built IPAM module with the capability of managing multiple, ***cluster-wide***, discontinuous L3 networks and provide dynamic, static, or no IP allocation scheme on-demand
+* an in-built IPAM module with the capability of managing multiple, ***cluster-wide***, discontinuous L3 networks with managing up to 8M allocations per network! plus providing dynamic, static, or no IP allocation scheme on-demand for both IPv4, and IPv6
 * a CNI metaplugin capable of attaching multiple network interfaces to a container, either through its own CNI, or through delegating the job to any of the popular CNI solution e.g. SR-IOV, Calico, Flannel etc. ***in parallel***
 * a Kubernetes controller capable of centrally managing both VxLAN and VLAN interfaces of all Kubernetes hosts
 * another Kubernetes controller extending Kubernetes' Service-based service discovery concept to work over all network interfaces of a Pod